Freshman 101: How To Buy Football Tickets

 Don’t be silly.
 You should be asking, “How many people in the country have an opportunity to watch high-quality college football in one of the nation’s best stadiums and student sections?'”

 There are pockets of the incoming freshman class that have gone to dozens of Penn State football games and there are plenty that haven’t been to one.
 Regardless of which group you fall into, getting season tickets can make a huge positive impact on your first semester of college.
 Esteemed college football analyst Kirk Herbstreit called Penn State’s student section “unparalleled,” and it’d be a shame to miss out on it.

-Ticket sales are divided by students’ semester standings and begin with graduate students and seniors on Monday, June 19, followed by juniors on Tuesday, sophomores on Wednesday, then freshmen on Thursday.
+Ticket sales are divided by students’ semester standings and begin with graduate students on Monday, June 18, followed by seniors on Tuesday, juniors on Wednesday, sophomores on Thursday, and freshmen on Friday.
 The sale begins at 7 a.m. and ends either at 2 p.m. or when the allotted number of tickets for the class of the day sells out.
 The sale will definitely end in latter scenario, as tickets will surely sell out in a few minutes.

 You have to have a Ticketmaster account set up before buying tickets.
 Set it up here beforehand and have a valid U.S. credit card handy.

 To buy tickets, log on to Ticketmaster and follow the following instructions, from Penn State’s Ticket Sale Quick-Start Guide:

 It’s worth checking out your semester standing here.
 A friend of a friend of mine missed out on buying tickets a few years ago because he was entering his second year at Penn State but had enough credits to be classified as a junior.
 He logged on to Ticketmaster on the sophomore class’ day to buy tickets only to find out he was ineligible and was supposed to buy tickets the day before.